 We use the intrinsic-value method of accounting for stock options granted to employees.
-As required by our existing stock plans, stock options are granted at, or above, the fair market value of our stock, and, accordingly, no compensation expense is recognized for these grants in the consolidated statements of operations.
+As required by our existing stock plans, stock options are granted at or above the fair market value of our common stock on the grant date, and, accordingly, no compensation expense is recognized for these grants in the consolidated statements of operations.
 We record compensation expense related to other stock-based awards, such as restricted stock grants, over the vesting period of the award.
-In December 2004, SFAS 123 (revised 2004), "Share-Based Payment" ("SFAS 123(R)"), which amends SFAS 123, "Accounting for Stock-Based Compensation", and SFAS 95, "Statement of Cash Flows," was issued.
-SFAS 123(R) requires companies to measure all employee stock-based compensation awards using a fair value method and record such expense in its consolidated financial statements, and requires additional accounting and disclosure related to the income tax and cash flow effects resulting from share-based payment arrangements.
-SFAS 123(R) is effective for us as of January 1, 2006.
+In December 2004, SFAS 123 (revised 2004), "Share-Based Payment" ("SFAS 123(R)") was issued, and it requires companies to measure all employee stock-based compensation awards using a fair value method and record such expense in its consolidated financial statements, and requires additional accounting and disclosure related to the income tax and cash flow effects resulting from share-based payment arrangements.
+SFAS 123(R) will be effective for us as of January 1, 2006.
 The adoption of SFAS 123(R)'s fair value method will have an impact on our results of operations, although it will have no impact on our overall financial position.
-While we cannot estimate the level of share-based payments to be issued in the future, based on the stock options that are currently outstanding, we expect that the adoption of SFAS 123(R) will result in a non-cash charge to operations in 2006 of approximately \$2.5 million.
+While we cannot estimate the level of share-based payments to be issued in the future, based on the stock options that are outstanding as of September 30, 2005, we expect that the adoption of SFAS 123(R) will result in a non-cash charge to operations in 2006 of approximately \$3.2 million.
 In addition, there will be additional expense for options granted in future periods.